 The Virginia Investment Pool Trust Fund was established in 2013 under the Joint Exercise of Powers statute of the Commonwealth of Virginia by founding participants the City of Chesapeake and the City of Roanoke.
 The Trust operates under the Virginia Investment Pool Trust Fund Agreement, which was adopted by the Trust Fund Board on September 13, 2013.
-The VIP is an Internal Revenue Code Section 115 governmental trust and was created to provide political subdivisions of the Commonwealth of Virginia with an investment vehicle to pool their surplus funds and to invest such funds into one or more investment portfolios under the direction and daily supervision of a professional fund manager.
+VIP is an Internal Revenue Code Section 115 governmental trust and was created to provide political subdivisions of the Commonwealth of Virginia with an investment vehicle to pool their surplus funds and to invest such funds into one or more investment portfolios under the direction and daily supervision of a professional fund manager.
 Income of the Trust is tax-exempt under Section 115 of the Internal Revenue Code.
 The Trust is jointly sponsored by the Virginia Association of Counties (VACo) and the Virginia Municipal League (VML) and operates as the "VACo/VML Virginia Investment Pool."
-Primary benefits of participation in the Trust include professional management of trust assets and a rate of return exceeding that of money market type instruments.
-The Trust is designed for surplus funds that can be invested for one year or longer.
+Primary benefits of participation in the Trust include professional management of trust assets, competitive rates of return, two highly-rated portfolios, and convenient, secure online access.
+The Trust offers two investment portfolios, one designed for daily cash liquidity, and the other designed for surplus funds that can be invested in longer duration securities.
 Participants hold individual trust accounts wherein they can monitor the performance of their investments.

-The initial deposits to the Trust were made on January 29, 2014, by four participants, including the two founding members.
-As of June 30, 2014, the Trust had twelve participant accounts.
-During the fiscal year ending June 30, 2015, twelve new participant accounts were added to the Trust, bringing the total to twenty-four.
+As of June 30, 2016, the Trust had thirty-eight participant accounts.
+During the fiscal year ending June 30, 2017, twelve new participant accounts were added to the Trust, bringing the total to fifty.
+All twelve new participants made initial investments during FY 2017.

 The Virginia Local Government Finance Corporation (VLGFC), operating as "VML/VACo Finance," provides day-to-day administration of the Trust pursuant to a Memorandum of Agreement.
 A professional fund manager retained by the Trust provides ongoing management of Trust assets.
-A custodian bank has also been contracted to assist with the management of assets and the reporting of contributions, distributions, and participant balances within the Trust.
+A custodian bank has also been contracted to assist with the management of assets and the reporting of contributions to and distributions from the Trust.

-FY 2015 Highlights
+FY 2017 Highlights

-Fiscal Year 2015 is just the second year of operations for the Virginia Investment Pool Trust.
-The net position of the Trust increased during the year, growing from \$143.9 million on June 30, 2014, to \$193.9 million on June 30, 2015.
+Fiscal Year 2017 is the fourth year of operations for the Virginia Investment Pool Trust.
+The net position of the Trust increased during the year, growing from \$376.1 million on June 30, 2016 to \$962.5 million on June 30, 2017.
+Contributing to the growth in net position was the introduction of a second portfolio.
+VIP launched a daily liquidity investment pool, the Stable NAV Liquidity Pool, on October 3, 2016.